SamuraiAku/PkgToSoftwareBOM.jl/README.md

 SBOMs are an important component of developing software security practices.
 US Presidential Executive Order [EO 14028](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) established SBOMs as one method by which the federal government will establish the provenence of software in use.
 Commercial organizations are also using SBOMs for the same reason.

+## What does an SBOM look like?
+The file `PkgToSoftwareBOM.spdx.json` at the root of this package is a Developer SBOM of this package.

+See examples of User Environment SBOMs in the folder `Examples`

 ## Installation